BHoM/documentation/docs/Guides-and-Tutorials/Coding-with-BHoM/Testing/Data-Driven-Tests.md

 ![image](https://user-images.githubusercontent.com/6352844/210525746-f55ad541-4022-4418-b35a-b2f174620c66.png)

+!!! tip

+	Note the `check unit-tests` is conducted in a .NET Framework environment.
+There is a difference in how `double.ToString()` parses between .NET Framework and .NET Core.
+When creating unit tests, either use Rhino 7 or use `SetDotNetRunTime` to `.NET Framework` in Rhino 8.

 ### Procedure

 0. Compile the [Test_Toolkit](https://github.com/BHoM/Test_Toolkit) - it contains some useful methods that are not shipped in the BHoM installer.